farlhmd/FinalMobileAutomationTesting/readme.md

 For a better experience on reading this, open from: [Github](https://github.com/farlhmd/FinalMobileAutomationTesting)

-## Running Automation Test with Katalon Studio
+## Running Mobile Automation Test with Katalon Studio

 Clone this project